Miriam Martini

 About me

-My work is grounded in a commitment to improving mental health for women and individuals with disabilities—particularly those who face persistent health inequities and whose needs are often overlooked in both research and healthcare.
+My work in psychiatric epidemiology is grounded in a strong commitment to improving mental health and healthcare equity for women and neurodivergent individuals—particularly those whose needs have historically been underrepresented or overlooked in both research and clinical practice.

 MSc Developmental and Clinical Psychology (2020), Ruprecht-Karls-University Heidelberg, Germany